JuliaLang/julia/doc/manual/parallel-computing.rst

 ``connect`` should return a pair of ``AsyncStream`` objects, one for reading data sent from worker ``pid``, and the other to write data that needs to be sent to worker ``pid``.
-Custom cluster managers can use an in-memory ``BufferStream`` as the plumbing to proxy data between the custom, possibly non-AsyncStream transport and Julia's in-built parallel infrastructure.
+Custom cluster managers can use an in-memory ``BufferStream`` as the plumbing to proxy data between the custom, possibly non-``AsyncStream`` transport and Julia's in-built parallel infrastructure.

 A ``BufferStream`` is an in-memory ``IOBuffer`` which behaves like an ``AsyncStream``.